Israel–Russia relations: 2010s

 In March 2016, Putin said the relations with Israel were special and based "on friendship, mutual understanding and the long common history".
 Putin stated: "Russia and Israel have developed a special relationship.
 1.5 million Israeli citizens come from the former Soviet Union, they speak the Russian language, are the bearers of Russian culture, Russian mentality.
 They maintain relations with their relatives and friends in Russia, and this make the interstate relations very special".
 In a meeting with Netanyahu in June 2016, Putin described Israel and Russia as "unconditional allies" in "efforts to counter international terrorism".

 Prior to and immediately after the 2016 United States presidential election, Israel began lobbying the United States to strike a deal with Russia over restricting the Iranian military presence in Syria in exchange for removing sanctions over Russian military action in Ukraine.
 Donald Trump was reportedly a favored candidate for both Russia and Israel, as Trump is widely seen, by both, as a strong supporter for Israel yet friendly to Russia.

+In November 2016, Russian Prime Minister Dmitry Medvedev visited the Western Wall in Jerusalem, where he stated that “The memory of the six million Jews who perished in the Holocaust [...] should be forever etched in the history of mankind [...]
+This tragedy can never be repeated".

 In December 2016, Netanyahu instructed Israel's UN delegation to skip a General Assembly vote on war crimes committed in Syria, under diplomatic pressure from Russia.
-The following day, Russian UN Ambassador Vitaly Churkin proposed postponing a vote on Security Council Resolution 2334 to condemn Israeli settlement-building in the West Bank until after the inauguration of U.S. President Donald Trump, in order to allow the new U.S. administration a say on the resolution, but this was rejected by other Security Council members.
+The following day, Russian UN Ambassador Vitaly Churkin proposed postponing a vote on Security Council Resolution 2334 to condemn Israeli settlement-building in the West Bank until after the inauguration of U.S. president Donald Trump, in order to allow the new U.S. administration a say on the resolution, but this was rejected by other Security Council members.